angristan/awesome-stars/README.md

 ## JavaScript

+- [apple/password-manager-resources](https://github.com/apple/password-manager-resources) - A place for creators and users of password managers to collaborate on resources to make password management better.
 - [Bogdanp/awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) - A collection of awesome resources related to the yearly Advent of Code challenge.
 - [Anarios/return-youtube-dislike](https://github.com/Anarios/return-youtube-dislike) - Chrome extension to return youtube dislikes
 - [nftstorage/nft.storage](https://github.com/nftstorage/nft.storage) - 😋 Free decentralized storage and bandwidth for NFTs on IPFS and Filecoin.